p4lang/p4runtime/docs/v1/p4runtime-id-notes.md

 Other ways are possible.
 These examples are only mentioned to give some idea of how they might be allocated.

+TBD whether `device_id` 0 is special, or just another one of the possible integer values to identify a device.

 ### Role ids